The Schmidt number as a universal entanglement measure: Entanglement Measures

 \subsection{Preliminary results}

 So far we have seen that the term maximally entangled state can be used only with respect to a given measure, which led us to the Definition~\ref{Def:uniM} of a universal measure.
-In general, an entanglement measure has a monotonic behavior with respect to the Schmidt number, see Observation~\ref{Obs:Mono}.
-Under all maximally entangled states for a given measure must exist a pure state, see Observation~\ref{Obs:Mixed}.
+We have also shown that entanglement measures have a monotonic behavior with respect to the Schmidt number, see Observation~\ref{Obs:Mono}, and under all maximally entangled states for a given measure must exist a pure state, see Observation~\ref{Obs:Mixed}.
 At this point the role of the Schmidt number for arbitrary mixed states as a universal entanglement measure becomes clear.
-Thus, a natural interest for the identification of the Schmidt number of a quantum state arises.
-In the first instance entanglement is quantified by the Schmidt number.
-In a next step, the Schmidt coefficients may further refine this quantification, in particular for special protocols.

-For any practical application, an entanglement measure needs to be found for the given experimental setup.
-This measure should quantify the usable amount of entanglement of a quantum state to be used for the given task.
+In general, entanglement measures are defined by a mathematical background.
+Not all used LOCC $\mathcal C_{\mathcal X}$ operations can be performed in an experiment.
+Thus, the value $E$ is not given by a direct experimental measurement.
+The other way around, a general experimental setup cannot use every kind of entanglement, for example bound entangled states for a distillation protocol.
+It turns out that the state $|\phi_r\rangle$ -- with equally distributed Schmidt coefficients -- is not the best one to perform quantum computation, see~\cite{GrossEisert}.
+Whereas, $|\phi_r\rangle$ is the best state for quantum teleportation of an $r$-qudit.
+An entanglement measure optimized for a special experimental setup needs to be found, and we need to find the suitable set of LOCC $\mathcal C_{\mathcal X}$ for this specific experiment.
+This measure should quantify the usable amount of entanglement of a quantum state.

 Examples of such tasks are the distillation protocols.
 In this context, a state that cannot be distilled has the same usable amount of entanglement like a separable quantum state.
 This observation leads us to a generalization of the concept of entanglement measures, which will be discussed in the following.